EURÊKA - THE LOST AND FOUND SERVICE

 - If your child is a little apprehensive about asking for help from the volunteers, don’t hesitate to write a note (English or French), describing the lost item, and ask your child to give this to the EURÊKA volunteers, who will do their best to help.

-We are still looking for volunteers: two hours on Thursday morning a month can be enough to offer a valuable service.
+We are still looking for volunteers: two or four hours a month can be enough to offer a valuable service.

 - This service is run on a voluntary basis by parents.

 - The school’s involvement is limited to the granting of a room.

 - Volunteers’ limited availability is understood and respected.

 - Volunteers are not responsible for the lost and found items.